Used Renault ZOE Mk1 buying guide

 Wheel change: You can’t change the ZOE’s wheel yourself.
 Renault says this is because there’s a risk of damaging the battery pack, located under the floor, when you jack it up.

 Rattles: A common complaint among ZOE owners is rattles when driving over bumps.
 In reality, there are no more rattles in a ZOE than any other car, it’s just they’re more noticeable as it’s so quiet to drive.
-Some of these rattles can be traced to the bootlid’s locking mechanism or hinges and can be fixed with a bit of grease and a slight adjustment.
+Some can be traced to the bootlid’s locking mechanism or hinges and can be fixed with a bit of grease.

 Interior space: While the ZOE is spacious, rear legroom is a bit limited.
-It’s fine for children, but check there’s enough space if you adults sit in the back regularly.
+It’s fine for children, but check there’s enough if adults sit in the back regularly.

 Owning a Renault ZOE shouldn’t cost the earth.
 Like with other electric cars, your journeys will cost a fraction of what they would in a petrol or diesel car.